 - a.
 A specific question regarding teaching assistants' performance will be placed on the general student evaluation forms for each course that includes a teaching assistant. - b.
-The faculty supervisor shall meet with teaching assistants at the end of the course to discuss these evaluations and will submit a letter assessing the graduate teaching assistant's performance.
-This signed letter shall be submitted to the Graduate Director who will place the letter in the student's file.
-A copy of this letter will also be sent to the graduate teaching assistant who may or may not choose to use it for his/her teaching portfolio.
-These letters will not be used for evaluative purposes except under the circumstances outlined in Section III.
-"Courses of Study," Subsection B. "Tuition, Fellowships, and Financial Aid," Paragraph Two, "Fellowships and Assistantships," of the American Studies Graduate Handbook.
-The relevant sentence reads: "It is important to note that, while a student's standing in the program is always determined by academic performance, failure to complete an assistantship satisfactorily can jeopardize the award of financial aid." - c.
-The Graduate Director will ensure faculty compliance with the procedures governing the supervision of graduate teaching assistants.
-In addition, the Graduate Director will meet individually with graduate teaching assistants at the beginning of the semester following their fall TA assignments or the end of the spring semester following their spring TA assignments to discuss their experiences in the course.
-The Graduate Director shall make a biannual report to the Executive Committee regarding these experiences.
-Graduate students may, at any time during the course of the semester during which they are TAing, meet with the Graduate Director or Program Director to discuss issues relating to their teaching assistantships. - d.
-The American Studies Program Executive Committee encourages supervisors and graduate student assistants to contact the Director of Graduate Studies or the Program Director with any question or concerns about the assistantship.
-All relevant sections of the American Studies Graduate Handbook regarding the Program or College Ombudspersons apply to assistantships as well.
+The faculty supervisor shall meet with teaching assistants at the end of the course to discuss these evaluations. - c.
+The DGS will ensure faculty compliance with the procedures governing the supervision of graduate teaching assistants.
+Graduate students may, at any time during the course of the semester during which they are TAing, meet with the DGS or Program Director to discuss issues relating to their teaching assistantships. - d.
+The American Studies Program EC encourages supervisors and graduate student assistants to contact the DGS or the Program Director with any question or concerns about the assistantship.
+All relevant sections of the American Studies Graduate Handbook regarding the College Ombudspersons apply to assistantships as well.